HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Selector specificity

 Many CSS methodologies recommend that authors restrict themselves to single classes in order to squash all selectors specificity into a single layer that is more easily managed.
 The [BEM methodology](https://en.bem.info/methodology/css/), for example, was found on 34% of all pages.
 The 10th percentile of median selector specificity shows further evidence of this type of thinking, where both desktop and mobile specificity averages at (0,1,0).
-This is in line with last year’s findings, as are nearly all the medians — with the exception of mobile’s 25th percentile, which rose a little bit.
+This is in line with last year's findings, as are nearly all the medians — with the exception of mobile's 25th percentile, which rose a little bit.

 <figure>
   <table>